BAMC receives award for environmental sustainability efforts

-Rosa Jimenez, housekeeper, cleans a patient exam room at Brooke Army Medical Center, Fort Sam Houston, Texas, March 25, 2022.
-BAMC received the 2022 Practice Greenhealth Partner for Change Award and the Greening the OR Recognition Award.
-(DoD photo by Jason W. Edwards)
+JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas (January 25, 2023) -- Brooke Army Medical Center received the 2022 Practice Greenhealth Partner for Change Award and the Greening the OR Recognition Award.

+The Partner for Change award recognizes superior performance in environmental sustainability, covering a range of different sustainability programs and activities.
+Winners have also made substantive progress on mercury elimination.

+“This achievement means that BAMC has gone above and beyond being a good steward for the environment and has been recognized for its superior performance in environmental sustainability,” said Army Maj.
+Ryan Wells, BAMC chief of environmental health.
+“We have set the standard for all military treatment facilities to follow.”

 |Date Taken: